 • Without effective treatment, UTI symptoms remain as body continues to defend against the threat

 |Stage Three||THE SCIENCE:|

-• Bacteria form a strong attachment to the bladder wall and begin to form a biofilm encased in protective slime
+• Bacteria establish a strong attachment to the bladder wall and a protective biofilm structure begins to form

-• Antibiotic resistance increases, treatment becomes more difficult
+• Protection from antibiotics increases; treatment becomes more difficult

 HOW IT FEELS:

 • Without effective treatment, UTI symptoms remain as body defends against the threat